BirtukanDegu/StickyNote/README.md

-# Sticky Notes App 📌
+# 📌 Memosaic

-A simple and interactive web application for creating, managing, and customizing digital sticky notes.
-Built with modern web technologies, this app allows users to quickly jot down thoughts, reminders, and tasks with an intuitive interface.
+Memosaic is a modern web application for creating and managing visual notes.
+Its name, a fusion of "memo" and "mosaic," reflects its core philosophy: allowing users to arrange their thoughts, tasks, and media into a beautiful and intuitive visual collage.
+With Memosaic, you can quickly capture ideas on digital sticky notes, attach images, and customize colors to build an interactive board that is uniquely yours.
+It's the perfect tool for visual thinkers, creatives, and anyone who wants to organize their ideas beautifully.

 ## ✨ Features